 Certain passports and skin colors come with privileges that not everyone has.
 Nevertheless, I have always thought that being born in a specific country is not a matter of merit, is a matter of chance.
 That's why getting to know stories of non-white travelers is crucial to democratize traveling.

 By knowing what other travelers go through, we can become more empathetic and conscious of the issues that still affect certain ethnicities nowadays.

-6 LatinX and POC travel bloggers to follow in 2019
+6 LatinX and POC travel bloggers to follow

 1. Gloria Atanmo — The Blog Abroad